geky/ramrsbd/README.md

    >
    </p>

+   This gets a bit annoying since `ecc_size` is often a power-of-two,

-   Fortunately the first term is always 1, so just like our CRC polynomials, we can just not store it and make the leading 1 implicit.
+   Fortunately, because of math, the first term will always be a 1.
+So just like with CRC polynomials, we can make the leading 1 implicit and not bother storing it.

-   This is implemented in [ramrsbd_gf_p_divmod1][ramrsbd_gf_p_divmod1], and has the extra benefit of being able to skip the normalization step during [synthetic division][synthetic division].
+   Division with an implicit 1 is implemented in [ramrsbd_gf_p_divmod1][ramrsbd_gf_p_divmod1], and has the extra benefit of being able to skip the normalization step during [synthetic division][synthetic division].

 2. Storing the generator polynomial in ROM.